elastic/TSDB-migration-test-kit/README.md

 ## Requirements

-1. You need to be running ElasticSearch.
+1. You need to be running Elasticsearch.
 2. You need a data stream with at least one field set as dimension.